Best iPhone 12 Case of 2021

 In general, the more flexible the material, the easier it is to get the phone in and out of the case.
 This meant that the CASEKOO Crystal Clear and the Apple Leather were top performers in this metric.
 Though it was fairly flexible as well, the Smartish Kung Fu Grip was surprisingly hard to get on and off.

 When it comes to button functionality, the top performers were the Otterbox Commuter and the Cordking.
 The fit of these cases was such that operating the buttons was smooth and easy.
-The CASEKOO Crystal Clear was also a top performer in this metric and did the best when it came to button functionality among all the clear options in the lineup.
+The CASEKOO Crystal Clear was also a top performer in this metric and did the best when it came to button functionality among all the clear options in the line-up.
 The Temdan and CASEKOO Defender didn't have a great fit, and we struggled to operate the buttons with this case in use.

 In this metric, we took measurements.
 Each model was weighed and measured in our test lab to determine the subtle differences in width and weight.
-The materials used in construction also play into portability — since we assessed how each case fit into a pocket in this metric as well.
+The materials used in construction also play into portability — since we assessed how each case fits into a pocket in this metric as well.
 Does the material get hung up on the fabric?
 Is it too grippy?
 Does it have too many features to slide into a pocket with ease?

 Most of the models are the same dimensions, which makes sense since they all are designed to fit an iPhone 12.
 Width is a crucial measurement since it dictates how comfortably the phone will fit in a pocket.
-Nearly each model came in at just under a half-inch thick.
+Nearly every model came in at just under a half-inch thick.
 In terms of weight, the lightest case is the Apple Leather, which rings in at 0.92 ounces.
 The heaviest case, the OtterBox Commuter came in at 1.8 ounces.

 This is a slightly more subjective metric, as every one of our testers has their own unique style preferences.
 In any case, we considered the materials used in construction, the overall aesthetic, and the way it looks on the phone to determine our scores for this metric.
 In general, cases with a little more flair and attention to design ranked higher in this metric.
 The clear plastic options like the Temdan, Torras MoonClimber, CASEKOO Crystal Clear, and the Spigen Ultra Hybrid all came in with similar performance, as their design is pretty basic and lacks any distinct flair.